meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 On the Commerce side, the RMA request initiates the following workflow:

 * Channel Manager creates a corresponding return request with a received status and adds the RMA to the [!UICONTROL Returns] dashboard.
-On the Orders dashboard, the status detail for the order associated with the RMA updates to show that a return was requested.
+On the [!DNL Orders] dashboard, the status detail for the order associated with the RMA updates to show that a return was requested.

 * Merchants process the RMA by creating a Credit Memo, following the [Adobe Commerce refund workflow](https://docs.magento.com/user-guide/sales/credit-memos.html#refund-workflow).
 All refunds are processed using the offline method.
 The timeline for processing refunds is outlined in the the Walmart requirement for the [Refund process](https://sellerhelp.walmart.com/seller/s/guide?language=en_US&article=000007176f)